-Candidates failing to submit their theses within the prescribed period as above, shall require permission from the Associate Dean (Research) of their Faculty in order to submit their thesis late.
+Candidates failing to submit their theses within the prescribed period, as above, shall require permission from the Dean of the Graduate School on the recommendation of Associate Dean (Research) of their School in order to submit their thesis late.
 Such permission shall only be granted in exceptional circumstances.
-Candidates shall apply to the Board at any time in the six months immediately preceding the completion of the prescribed period.
+Candidates shall apply for permission at any time in the six months immediately preceding the completion of the prescribed period.
 If such permission is granted the candidate shall have a maximum period of twelve months commencing from the end of the prescribed period in which to submit the thesis.
 The candidate shall be required to pay a fee throughout this period in addition to a late submission fee at a level to be determined by Council.